Attendance is marked twice a day on our Compass program. Please use Compass or phone the school prior to 9.30am if your student is going to be away.

 Pupil reports are issued in June and December.
 Interviews are conducted in first term.
 Teachers are available at other times.
 Please phone and make an appointment.

 The school library is operated on a computer system and has a simple borrowing procedure.
 Borrowing takes place during Library Sessions.
 Children may bring books home regularly.
 Please ensure that books are returned promptly.

 There are several professional services including, Speech and Hearing specialists, Guidance officers, Social workers, State school relief, Life education unit which are available to assist your child should it be necessary.

 All prep children are screened for general health, sight and hearing.

-Catalogues are distributed to each child every month.
+Catalogues are distributed to each child every twice a term.
 Orders and money are due at school within a week and books are distributed as soon as they arrive.

 Procedure for bush fires is fully covered in the School Disaster Policy which parents are welcome to read.
 However, in the event of a bush fire very close to the school all children will be kept at the school until picked up by their parents or moved by police, or the local C.F.A.
 On Code Red days our school will be closed.
 On a day of Extreme Fire Rating day, our school will relocate to the recreational centre at Woodmans Hill Secondary College, 1 Fussell Street, East Ballarat.
 Parents will be given prior notice.